Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 Principle #6: VPC Isolation

-For functions accessing private resources:
+For functions utilizing private resources:

 const vpc = new ec2.Vpc(this, 'PrivateVPC', {